Porcelain Bridges, Crowns and Fillings

 - No second visit!
 No temporaries

 Advances in Porcelain Technology

 A great deal of skill is required to create the aesthetic qualities of the restorative work, so that the difference cannot be detected by others.
-Dr Wells relies heavily on the quality of the laboratory work that goes into making the fixed prosthetics, as well as the quality of the materials used.
+Our doctors rely heavily on the quality of the laboratory work that goes into making the fixed prosthetics, as well as the quality of the materials used.
 We have chosen our dental laboratories carefully, to ensure that you get the very best dentistry that is available.

 There is a huge difference in costing for the different materials and laboratory used.
 Dr Wells and Dr Peterson will assist you in making the decision that best suits both your needs and your wants.
 The laboratories used by Simply Beautiful Smiles are all Australian, and produce work of a very high standard, whilst maintaining strict infection control protocol for your safety.

 Advances in porcelain technology have made beautiful, life-like tooth artistry available like never before.
 This new generation of revolutionary systems in aesthetic dentistry, allow for beautifully aesthetic full porcelain restorations and full porcelain crowns like never before.
 These systems include IPS Empress™, Prettau™ Zirconia systems, Zircon-Zahn™, Williglass™ porcelains, Zirconia and Cergo™.
 Dr Wells and Dr Peterson will choose which material best suits your wants and needs.